 Are all of your assigned Examiners fluent in the non-English language of the Respondents?

 Can you provide any information as to whether, and in how many instances, it has been demonstrated that a Respondent had the capability of understanding English in addition to their primary language?

+Comment from Renee Fossen: Requires the Provider to review decisions and potentially responses and in some instances may call for Provider to make certain assumptions.

 Further Statement